Tips to Declutter Your Life and Mind in the New Year

-My husband and I decided to make our new year’s resolutions much simpler this year by consolidating them into one, easy-to-remember word: declutter.
+A few years ago, my husband and I decided to make our new year’s resolutions much simpler by consolidating them into one, easy-to-remember word: declutter.

 We made a verbal agreement to focus our efforts on removing the unnecessary from our physical living space, our daily schedules, and overall mental state.
 The strategy to achieve this consists of focusing on goals, individually and jointly, that line up specifically with this one theme.
 And, we plan to keep ourselves accountable by making a date once a month to take stock on where we are in the process.

-With benefits being experienced already and being ahead of schedule, I am feeling quite successful.
-I have made one significant drop-off at the thrift store and am working on a pile of items meant for the next consignment sale.
+Already seeing the benefits and having stayed ahead of schedule, I felt quite successful.
+I made one significant drop-off at the thrift store and began working on a pile of items meant for the next consignment sale.
 First month, first room—mission being accomplished.

 This is a bigger personal issue to confront than one might think.
 I was raised in a family where money didn’t “grow on trees” and frugalness was devoutly practiced.
 I have been conditioned to save the odds and ends, and I value that.
 I also have an artistic temperament which sees the possibilities and potential in seemingly every object.
 And, I have also always worked within the limited resources of the non-profit world.
 Therefore, I see it as a personal responsibility to save everything because it might have a perfect use later.
 So, I am going head to head with a pretty fixed mindset and conditioned practices.